 Our Municipal, Planning & Environmental Group regularly represents developers, municipalities and private, public and Crown corporations on a broad range of complex development projects, infrastructure expansions and expropriations, municipal finance, and regulatory matters.
-Our Municipal Planning lawyers appear before the courts and numerous administrative tribunals, including the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board), the Assessment Review Board, the Board of Negotiation, the Conservation Review Board, the Niagara Escarpment Commission, and the Lands and Mining Commission.
+Our Municipal Planning lawyers appear before the courts and numerous administrative tribunals, including the Ontario Land Tribunal.
 We are ranked by Chambers Canada (Zoning/Land Use: Ontario), as a leading Municipal Planning Law Firm, with one client noting: “We hold them in the highest regard.
 For what we go to them for, there’s no one else in their league in Toronto.”

 We advise on all aspects of business licensing; draft, interpret and challenge municipal by-laws, including by-law enforcement; advise on municipal restructuring and amalgamations; and both initiate and oppose judicial review applications.
 We also provide advice and representation to land owners and expropriating authorities on all aspects of the expropriation process.